Skip to product information

 Taxes included.
 Shipping calculated at checkout.

-Shinsui Ichino has a strong commitment to clay preparation, and fires his pieces in climbing kilns and anagama kilns.
-As a result, the subtle colors and textures that are born from the firing process bring even more warmth to his pieces.
-The flavor deepens with each use, making them pieces that can be cherished for a long time.
+Shinsui Ichino has a strong commitment to clay making and firing.
+He carefully selects clay from Tanba and fires his pieces in climbing kilns and anagama kilns, allowing his pieces to incorporate the colors and textures of nature.
+The unique colors and textures that are born from the firing process give the tea bowls an extra layer of warmth, enhancing their value as lifelong vessels that can be used for a long time.

 Ceramic history